OfficialPixelBrush/beta-wiki/networking/packets/012-player-look.md

 | On Ground | Boolean   | Unused (?) |

 ## Serverbound
-Sent to the server when the player is moving, but hasn't changed their viewing direction in a while.
+Sent to the server when the player hasn't moved in a while, but is changing their viewing direction.

 | Field     | Type   | Description                                       |
 | --------- | ------ | ------------------------------------------------- |